nowaproj/docs/docs/data-connections/supabase/connect-supabase.md

 ---

-## 1️.
-Connect to Supabase
+## Connect to Supabase

 You can connect Nowa to Supabase in two ways: either automatically, where it retrieves your project URL and API key, or manually, where you enter them yourself.

-## Automatically
+### Automatically

-In this way, you give Nowa permission to access your Supabase project URL and API key.
+In this way, you give Nowa permission to access your Supabase projects.

 Here’s how can you do it:
 1. On the **left side panel**, click the **Supabase icon**.